 - try to agree how the arrears can be repaid at an affordable amount

 - arrange for arrears to be paid by DWP deductions from benefits

 - offer to help with any housing benefit or universal credit (housing element) claim.

-It can also cover a situation where rent arrears are due to delays in payment of housing benefit or the housing element of universal credit.
+It can also cover a situation where rent arrears are due to delays in the payment of benefit towards rent.
 Paragraph 2.6 of the Protocol tells social landlords that they should not start court proceedings if a tenant has made a housing benefit or universal credit (housing element) claim, so long as;

 - the tenant has provided all the information needed to process the claim;

 - it is likely that the tenant will qualify for housing benefit or universal credit (housing element); and

 - the tenant has paid other amounts not covered by housing benefit or universal credit (housing element).